 A retail audit consists of a district manager or third-party auditor checking for store-level compliance with operations, service, security and/or merchandising standards at some/all stores.
 Audits are typically conducted throughout the year and at specific times usually to prepare for, and support, a specific in-store initiative or seasonal program.

 According to Wikipedia, a best practice is “a method or technique that has consistently shown results superior to those achieved with other means, and that is used as a benchmark”.
 Best practices are the backbone of a retail audit program.
 They are typically reflected in the contents of the form(s) used for store visits.
 Best practices generally exist to increase sales, customer satisfaction and/or health and safety while reducing customer complaints, losses and risks.

-Brand standards span broad areas of the operations of a franchise network, including customer service, product preparation, merchandising, cleanliness, human resources, security, loss prevention and fire prevention.
-They govern how specific tasks should be completed and what a successful implementation outcome entails.
+Brand standards span broad areas of a retail or hospitality network, including branding, customer service, product assortment, preferred vendors, merchandising, cleanliness, human resources, security, loss prevention and fire prevention.
+They govern how the business should be presented, how specific objectives should be completed and how programs should be implemented.

 Most customer-facing franchise-based groups, especially in industries such as hospitality, food service and retail, publish and distribute brand standards to their franchisees and operators.